Crassispira quadrifasciata

 Crassispira quadrifasciata is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae.

 Description

 The length of the shell attains 13 mm.

 The shape of the shell is pyramidal.
 The whorls are encircled with a single keel above and below, longitudinally closely ridged in the middle.
-The keels are whitish, middle of the whorls bluish brown, ridges whitish.
+The keels are whitish, the middle of the whorls bluish brown, ridges whitish.
 The aperture is small.
 The siphonal canal is very short.